-Our literature search identified 415 potentially relevant references (see Appendix Figure A1), of which 24 references relating to five comparative trials, one single arm study and five observational studies met our inclusion criteria for assessment.
-These citations were comprised of 11 publications and 13 conference abstracts/posters.
+Our literature search identified 416 potentially relevant references (see Appendix Figure A1), of which 25 references relating to five comparative trials, one single arm study and six observational studies met our inclusion criteria for assessment.
+These citations were comprised of 13 publications and 12 conference abstracts/posters.
 Primary reasons for study exclusion included use of interventions not in our scope, study population outside of our scope (e.g., patients with other hyperkinetic movement disorders), and small sample sizes (n<10).
-Three additional references are described in our review for the safety assessment.
-Additional details of included references are
+Three additional references were included in our review for the safety assessment.
+Additional details of included references are described in Appendix F.

-Of the 24 identified references, two publications and six abstracts relating to two placebocontrolled randomized trials (KINECT 2 & KINECT 3), and two open-label extensions (OLE) (KINECT OLE & KINECT 3 OLE) focused exclusively on the use of valbenazine in TD.
+Of the 25 identified references, three publications and five abstracts relating to two placebo-controlled randomized trials (KINECT 2 & KINECT 3), and two open-label extensions (OLE) (KINECT OLE & KINECT 3 OLE) focused exclusively on the use of valbenazine in TD.
 We included evidence from two additional trials of valbenazine that had no publications or publicly-available conference presentations in our review.
 Data on one of the trials (NCT01393600) was obtained from clinicaltrials.gov, while the other one (NCT01688037 [KINECT]) was from the FDA medical review document.

-Of the 24 identified references, two publications and seven abstracts relating to two placebocontrolled randomized trials (ARM-TD & AIM-TD), and one OLE (ARM-TD & AIM-TD OLE) focused exclusively on the use of deutetrabenazine in TD.
+Of the 25 identified references, two publications and seven abstracts relating to two placebo-controlled randomized trials (ARM-TD & AIM-TD), and one OLE (ARM-TD & AIM-TD OLE) focused exclusively on the use of deutetrabenazine in TD.
 Additionally, we included one reference on the use of deutetrabenazine in Huntington's disease for additional safety assessment.